Masaki Hemmi: Chicago Stars FC, 2024–2025

 In January 2024, the Chicago Red Stars (later named Chicago Stars FC) announced the hired Hemmi as an assistant coach under head coach Lorne Donaldson.
 In late April 2025, Hemmi became Chicago's interim head coach following the firing of Donaldson.
 In his first game in charge of the Stars, He piloted the team to a 0–0 draw with NJ/NY Gotham FC, snapping a two-game losing streak.
 Hemmi's tenure as interim coach lasted until July 1, 2025, at which point he left the position to pursue other opportunities.

+Lexington SC, 2025

+Hemmi was named head coach for USL Super League club Lexington SC on July 3, 2025.

 Lexington SC, 2025–

-Hemmi was named head coach for USL Super League club Lexington SC on July 3, 2025.
+On 9 December 2025, Hemmi was reassigned to Lexington SC, as Kosuke Kimura was promoted to head coach of Lexington SC Women.